mihranrazaa/HappyUSB/README.md

 - Thanks to my potato for helping me till the end.
 - Thanks to myself for completing the project and not getting distracted with another project.
 - And Thank you for Reading?

-### Challenges
-Nothing much really, i saw noticeable difference in CAD Building skill, i already had partial code written so it was not a big issue, but i'm learning constantly, I'll find a more challenging project now..

 ~ mihranrazaa